minkj1992/minkj1992.github.io/cka/index.md

 ## Storage Class

-It would be great if make pv thenphysical memory provisioned, which is called `Dynamic Provisioning`.
+**It would be great if make pv then physical memory provisioned, which is called `Dynamic Provisioning`.
 And we can achieve it by `Storage class(sc)` instead PV.
-Actually pv is created when sc definition is called but we do not manually create pv, because we need to manage volume dynamically.
+Actually pv is created when sc definition is called but we do not manually create pv, because we need to manage volume dynamically.**

+# Chapter 9: Networking